I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-createpagingqueuecb.md

 <p>If this callback function succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
 Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.</p>

 ## -remarks
 <p>A device can have multiple paging queues created for it.
 Paging queues can be destroyed either explicitly by calling <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-destroypagingqueuecb.md">pfnDestroyPagingQueueCb</a>, or by implicitly destroying the device they belong to.
 After the latter, paging queue handles will become invalid.</p>

-<p>A device can have multiple paging queues created for it.
-Paging queues can be destroyed either explicitly by calling <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-destroypagingqueuecb.md">pfnDestroyPagingQueueCb</a>, or by implicitly destroying the device they belong to.
-After the latter, paging queue handles will become invalid.</p>

 ## -requirements